istori1/jellyfin-server-flatpak/README.md

 <br><br>Run Jellyfin with `flatpak run org.jellyfin.Jellyfin`

 Support the creation of this flatpak via sats at the following lightning address `⚡️ boost2222@getalby.com`.
 Thanks for your support.

+With pre-release files install by

+`flatpak install --user path/to/downloaded/file.flatpak`